-We are a friendly, informal walking group based around the Bristol and Bath wider area that aim to provide a full and varied programme of local walks, hill-walking, hiking, mountaineering and occasional other outdoor activities, such as cycling, mountain biking, climbing, caving, horse riding and canoeing.
+We are a friendly, informal walking and outdoor activity group based around the Bristol and Bath wider area.
+We aim to provide a full and varied programme of local walks, hill-walking, multi day hiking and cycling.
+We are also dog-friendly.

 We publish a quarterly programme of events that are run by volunteer members.
 Our aim is to provide a day walk or cycle event every weekend of the year and some longer weekend events (camping or hostelling) in the warmer months when we travel further afield.
-Our day walks cover a wide area around Bristol and Bath.
+Our day walks cover a wide area around Somerset, Wiltshire, South Gloucestershire, South Wales as well as local ones to Bristol and Bath.
 In the summer we also have 2-hour mid-week evening walks in the Bristol and Bath area, followed by a pub drink/meal.
 Our popular Annual Dinner weekend takes place in February when we hire a whole youth hostel.
 We periodically arrange weeks away in cottage accommodation.
 To get a flavour please look at our latest programme and read the FAQs below.

 How many members are there in Egons?
 70-80 members so you will soon get to know people.
 We are very welcoming to new members.

 What is the age group?
-40-70 with most in the middle, but we are keen to welcome any age.
+Generally over 45 but we are keen to welcome any age.

 Who organises the events?
 We have a programme co-ordinator each quarter.
 Members decide what they fancy doing and volunteer events.
 This leads to a really varied programme and lots of new ideas.

 How long are your walks?
 Our walks are typically 10-12 miles but can be longer in summer and shorter in winter.